JimTheScientist/WebDMX/README.md

 Requires System.IO.Ports' SerialPort to compile.
 You do not need any physical hardware to test the program, but the functionality is there.

+I made an ECEN project that explains a bit more in detail what "DMX" is, and shows the version of the project from the project milestone working: https://youtu.be/rbRgmRrQjHk